Okery/YOLOv5-PyTorch/README.md

 **MS COCO 2017**: ```http://cocodataset.org/```

-Nvidia DALI is strongly recommended.
+NVIDIA DALI is strongly recommended.
 It may be much faster than the original data loader.

 Currently this repository supports COCO-style dataset with DALI.